globulus/simi/guides/functions.md

 > *Design note:* You can now see why are parentheses important for calls - otherwise, we wouldn't know if we're passing the function value or invoking it.
 Of course, there are syntax sugar examples in other languages, where, say, a function with two arguments can be invoked as an infix operator, but that complicates the syntax and negatively affects code readability, especially if you lack a powerful IDE.

 When calling functions, you can pass names to parameters to improve readability.
-These take form of *identifier = value*, but don't affect the call in any way, they're just ignored by the compiler:
+These take form of *identifier = value*, but don't affect the call in any way, as they're just ignored by the compiler:
 ```ruby
 function(a = 3, b = 5, c = 4) # Just adds some readability
 ```

 #### Returning values
 A **return** statement aborts function execution and jumps back to its call site.
 A return statement may or may not return a value - if no expression is specified after the *return* keyword, the default value is *nil*.
 Also, all functions have an implicit *return nil* at their bottom:
 ```ruby
 fn implicitlyReturnsNil() {